-- Arrangements need to be made when you're away on holiday.
-Ensure someone feeds your degus and checks on them and their enclosure every day.
-To help reduce stress it can be a good idea to keep your degus in their familiar enclosure.
-You can either arrange for someone to care for your degus in your own home or transport them and their enclosure to someone else's house or boarding establishment.
+If you're off on holiday, make sure someone feeds your degus and checks on them and their enclosure every day.
+If possible, keep your degus in their familiar enclosure, as this will be less stressful for them.
+You can either arrange for someone to care for them in your own home or transport them and their enclosure to someone else's house or boarding establishment.

 Ideally, avoid transporting your degus unless it's absolutely necessary.
 If it's unavoidable, help keep your degus calm by giving them a small amount of used bedding material in the carrying case to make it smell more familiar.
 Make sure you also provide them with enough hay and water to last the journey.